Rfhendren/syslib2023/bare_bones_OPAC.md

 ('Zadie Smith', 'White Teeth', 'Hamish Hamilton', '2000-01-27');
 }
 ```
-6. Practice searching in the web broswer with the new data.
+- Practice searching in the web browser with the new data.